mkinderwater/pi5-volumio-framebuffer-appliance/readme.txt

 The hardware is only half the project.
 The other half is the display program, written in C.

 Instead of running a desktop, browser, kiosk mode, or heavy plugin just to show basic music info, this build writes directly to the Linux framebuffer.

-- No X11, Wayland, Chromium, or bloated UI stack sitting in the background.
+No X11, Wayland, Chromium, or heavy UI stack running in the background.
+On my Raspberry Pi 5, it usually sits under 1% CPU.

 The goal is simple: show useful Volumio information without wasting the Pi.